tonypan2000/EECS568_final/readme.md

 ## Semantic Mapping with LiDAR Points

-These instructions will get you a copy of the project up and running on your local machine.

 For test, we are using `gtFine_trainvaltest.zip (241MB) [md5]` as labels, and using `leftImg8bit_trainvaltest.zip (11GB) [md5]` as raw input images for training.

 When validating our training outcome, we are using the images of `val` subfolder of the corresponding datasets.